Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 There are two scenarios where this will happen that we will tackle in this section.

-1. You have JavaScript registered in `portal_javascripts` that are not AMD compatible.
+1. You have JavaScript registered in `portal_javascripts` that aren't AMD compatible.
-2. You have JavaScript included in the `head` tag of your theme and/or specific page templates that are not AMD compatible.
+2. You have JavaScript included in the `head` tag of your theme and/or specific page templates that aren't AMD compatible.

 ### Working with deprecated `portal_javascripts`